levicrews/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD candidate in economics at the University of Chicago.
+Welcome!
+I am a 6th-year Ph.D. student in economics at the University of Chicago.
 My research agenda addresses how the spatial distribution of economic activity affects economic welfare in the long run.

+I will be on the 2022--23 academic job market.